Massive-Wiki/massive-wiki/Massive Wiki Starter Guidebook/Massive Wiki Starter Guidebook Table Of Contents.md

 # Massive Wiki Starter Guidebook Table Of Contents

 Welcome to the Starter Guidebook!

+[Massive Wiki Starter](https://github.com/massive-Wiki/massive-wiki-starter) (github) - use this repo as a template to create your own Massive Wiki repo, set up for easy publishing to the web via [[Massive Wiki Builder]].

+If you don't need publishing to the web, you can just start a directory of Markdown files, and use Git or another versioning and sharing solution.

-This guide is still under active construction; we welcome any feedback.
+The following guide discusses steps and issues you might encounter along the way.
+It is still under construction; we welcome any feedback.

 - [[1.
 Clone a Massive Wiki to Your Computer]]
 - [[2.
 Open a Massive Wiki on Your Computer]]